oblaser/Sandbox/cliTextFormat/readme.md

 ## Example

-The difference from normal to bold isn't obvious on Manjaro.
-I think I saw it on my screen, aldought it is not visible on the image.
+The difference from normal to bold isn't really visible on the compressed image, but it is there.

 ![](./img0.png)